How To Clean Your Engine Bay

 Cleaning your engine bay is all about how detailed you want to go.
-And by all means, go as deep into every crevice and cranny as you’d like because there’s always more hidden dirt and leftover oil.
+And by all means, go as deep into every crevice and cranny as you’d like.
+There’s always more hidden dirt and leftover oil.
 But to get you started, here’s The Drive’s guide for how to clean your engine bay.
-Let’s do this!

 - Pop the hood.

-- Rinse the engine bay using a hose or, if available, a power washer.
+- Rinse the engine bay with a hose or, if available, a power washer.